standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ## Executing SHR-CLI

-The general form of the execution command is as follows (where $ stands for the command prompt, which could be different on your system):
+The general form of the SHR-CLI execution command is as follows (where $ stands for the command prompt, which could be different on your system):

 $ `node <tooling-directory> <specification-directory> [options]`